← The Library

 SaaStr Depends how you countThe figures are self-reported run-rates, not audited annual revenue, and OpenAI still reaches far more people through ChatGPT — a different business, not a clear loss.

-Epoch AI A living book: chapters are dated and grow as the story develops.
+White House A living book: chapters are dated and grow as the story develops.
 Nothing is deleted — the record just gets longer.